MaxIvanyshen/Airline-System-Website/README.md

 ### DB files
 Main file - airlineSystem/airline.db where I loaded tables from sql files /airlineSystem/users.sql, /airlineSystem/transactions.sql, /airlineSystem/prices.sql

-### General
-In this project I used my Node Js and Express knoledges to create a website for my fictional airline company named UAirlines

 ## Warning
 Front-end works correctly when your page is 100% scale